tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

  * Sampled from a Pulmonary Artery Catheter
  * Used to assess tissue oxygenation

+# Question 1
+What is Arterial Blood Gas used for?

+[RIGHT] To assess acid base status and alveolar oxygenation [WRONG] To assess tissue oxygenation

+# Question 2
+What does pH represent?

+[RIGHT] The negative logarithm of the hydrogen ion concentration [WRONG] The negative logarithm of the hydroxide ion concentration [WRONG] The logarithm of the hydrogen ion concentration [WRONG] The logarithm of the hydroxide ion concentration

 # Normal Arterial Blood Gas Values
 * pH: 7.35-7.45
 * PaCO2: 35-45 mm Hg